Why microalgae

 Soil tilth is a physical condition of soil, especially in relation to its suitability for planting or growing a crop.
 Factors that determine tilth include the formation and stability of aggregated soil particles, moisture content, degree of aeration, soil biota, rate of water infiltration and drainage.

-Sufficient Depth:
+Sufficient depth:

 Sufficient depth refers to the extent of the soil profile to which roots are able to grow and function.
 A soil with a shallow depth as a result of a compaction layer or past erosion is more susceptible to extreme fluctuations in the weather, thus predisposing the crop to drought or flooding stress.